Sadek2002/bit/README.md

 # scope
 Features:
 - Product, account, contact, admin page
-- Account and admin System
+- A manager for the admin
 - filter for product's
-- Responsive website
-- Functional Database
 - Search bar
+- Responsive website: a site that can be used on phone, tablet and computer
+- Functional Database: to save the data on the site
-- Add to Cart
+- Add to Cart: order page
-- Contacts
-- Information page
 - Payment system
 - Advertisment